david-beauchesne/FoodWeb-MultiStressors/fwms.md

 well-adapted  [*e.g.* northern shrimp *Pandalus borealis* and Greenland halibut *Reinhardtius hippoglossoides*; @pillet2016] to avoidance behaviour [*e.g.* Atlantic cod *Gadus morhua*; @chabot2008], and mortality [*e.g.* sessile benthic invertebrates; @eby2005; @belley2010].
-Species are also embedded in a complex web of interactions that provides indirect pathways of effects through which pressures may permeate entire ecological communities [@wootton2002; @bascompte2009a; @montoya2009; @ogorman2009; @ogorman2012].
+Moreovers, species are also embedded in a complex web of interactions that provides indirect pathways of effects through which pressures may permeate entire ecological communities [@wootton2002; @bascompte2009a; @montoya2009; @ogorman2009; @ogorman2012].